Kiragroh/Split-MultiFrame-DICOM/README.md

 REM Create the output directory mkdir "%OUTPUT_DIR%"

-REM Path to emf2sf command
+REM Path to emf2sf command (adjust this path to the actual location of emf2sf) set "EMF2SF_PATH=C:\dcm4che\bin"
-set "EMF2SF_PATH=C:\dcm4che\bin"

-REM Loop through all directories and subdirectories for /r %%d in (.) do (
+REM Loop through all directories and subdirectories from the current directory for /r "%BATCH_DIR%" %%d in (.) do (
     REM Skip directories that contain "output" in the path echo %%d | find /i "output" >nul if errorlevel 1 (
-        pushd %%d
-        REM Check for all files in the directory for %%f in (*.*) do (
+        REM Check for all files in the directory for %%f in (%%d\*.*) do (
             REM Execute the emf2sf command for each found file echo Processing file %%f in directory %%d "%EMF2SF_PATH%\emf2sf" --out-dir "%OUTPUT_DIR%" "%%f"
         )
-        popd
     )
 )